lauralaqui/food-app/README.md

 This is an eCommerce template that can be adpated for almost any product or service.

-Inspired by a Canva template, adapted and styled by me.
-Coded using Visual Studio Code.

 The initial version of this project was created as part of a <a href="https://scrimba.com/" target="_blank" rel="noopener noreferrer"> Scrimba</a> tutorial.

 Requirements: